How to Grow a Green and Healthy Eco-Friendly Lawn

 These days, popular culture readily associates grass lawns with America’s quiet, middle-class suburbs.
-But, in fact, closely shorn, meticulously-maintained grass lawns first emerged in 17th century England, in the homes of wealthy landowners.
-Lawnmowers had yet to be invented, and only the rich could afford laborers to cut and weed turf.
-In time, the lawn became a mark of affluence and status in Northern Europe.
+But, in fact, closely shorn, meticulously maintained ones first emerged in 17th century England, in the homes of wealthy landowners.
+Lawnmowers had yet to be invented, and only the rich could afford labourers to cut and weed turf.
+In time, they became a mark of affluence and status in Northern Europe.

-It was European immigrants who brought the idea – and the first seeds – for lawns to America.
-Once transplanted, the lawn-craze quickly caught on among the upper class of the soon-to-rebel English colony.
+European immigrants brought the idea – and the first seeds – to America.
+Once transplanted, the craze quickly caught on among the upper class of the soon-to-rebel English colony.
 George Washington and Thomas Jefferson had lawns.

-Fast-forward more than 50 years later, and lawns are getting a bad rap.
+Fast-forward more than 50 years later, and lawns get a bad rap.
 The internet is buzzing with calls to abandon the now beloved middle-class lawncare culture for the sake of the environment.
-Even we at OBN have have joined that clamor.
-Lawns are deserts of biodiversity, after all, and they consume of vast amounts of energy, fertilizers, water, and time.
+Even we at OBN have joined that clamour.
+Lawns are deserts of biodiversity, after all, and they consume vast amounts of energy, fertilizers, water, and time.

 But is there really no compromise between a healthy lawn and caring for the environment?
 Is there no eco-friendly way to raise lovely, close-cropped turf in our yards?

-Some experts say that, with a little creativity and extra work, it may be possible to grow an environment-friendly lawn.
-Below are five tips on raising an eco-friendly lawn, according to lawn experts.
+Some experts say that, with a little creativity and extra work, it may be possible to grow an environment-friendly and lush lawn.
+Below are five tips to try, according to lawn experts.

 1. Water your lawn deeply but infrequently.